YuzhuGao/YuzhuGao.github.io/index.md

 Experienced with popular machine learning and deep learning open source libraries (including sklearn, Keras, Tensorflow and Pytorch).
 8-year experience in programming.
 A good Communicator.
-Curious mindset and good team player.
+Curious mindset and a good team player.

 __Current Interests__: <br>
 - Data Privacy and Security